- Home

 Recovery of Chocolate Poisoning in Dogs

-A pet that has been treated for symptoms of chocolate poisoning will need to be monitored until symptoms reside.
-Recovery from chocolate toxicity depends on the severity and how soon treatment was administered.
-Recovery can be complete and prognosis good if caught and treated early (within 2 hours of ingestion).
+A pet that has been treated for symptoms of chocolate poisoning will need to be monitored until symptoms pass.
+The time it takes to recover from chocolate toxicity depends on the severity of poisoning and how soon treatment was administered.
+Recovery can be complete and the prognosis good if caught and treated early (within 2 hours of ingestion).
+However, the prognosis is poor for pets that present with severe symptoms of poisoning.

 Chocolate poisoning can be expensive to treat.
 To avoid high vet care expenses, secure pet health insurance today.
 The sooner you insure your pet, the more protection you’ll have from unexpected vet costs.